 Gone are the days when construction projects took weeks or even months to be reviewed.
 Thanks to code-compliance automation, the review is completed within a couple of days.
 This acceleration comes from the software’s ability to run nonstop monitoring throughout the entire design creation phase.
 As a result, issues are caught instantly instead of when periodic checks are underway.

-Better Consistency and Accuracy:
+Consistency and Accuracy:

 AI-powered tools are an essential part of the compliance automation process.
 They help decrease human errors in compliance checks and code interpretation.
 These automated systems enforce rules unvaryingly throughout all projects.
 This mechanism removes the variability that takes place when different reviewers have different interpretations of codes.
-It can be reliably said that the technology runs without fatigue and also maintains stable performance irrespective of workload or time pressures.
+It can be reliably said that the technology runs without fatigue and also maintains stable performance irrespective of workload or time pressure.

 Resource Optimization: